Are you a leader? Share w/other legal professionals…

 This year, I attended one of the many sessions at ILTA13 named ‘Using the Cloud Responsibly’ presented by Ryan Alban and

 Kathy Owen.
 This topic is of particular interest to me because of all the work I do with organizations in educating about social media and cloud technologies functional usage.
 This session had a great wealth of information that was shared regarding privacy, security, and a lawyers ethical obligation to understand cloud technologies given by the ABA Commission on Ethics.
 Kathy shared some of the key ethics decisions on Cloud technology that got me concerned.
 Why?
 Not because of the ‘cloud’, but because too many firms and IT departments that I’ve worked with aren’t even taking the steps to understand the implications of privacy and security in their current environments.
 Let alone the ‘cloud’.

 Connect with me on Twitter!

-- Top 10 in Law Blogs: Bitcoin in M&A, Lululemon IP, Moneyball in Employment Law http://t.co/W7T1Z2cvGh about 8 hours ago from NetworkedBlogs ReplyRetweetFavorite
+- Top 10 in Law Blogs: Profanity and Politics, Royals Underwear, TX Fracking http://t.co/rJvCFfcLOM about 20 hours ago from NetworkedBlogs ReplyRetweetFavorite